 Besides surf and sun, you can go shopping at the popular Lincoln Road Mall.
 To understand the real heartbeat of South Beach, you can take a guided art deco tour, enjoy all sorts of cuisine, Cuban in particular, and dance the night away at any number of clubs.

 - One of the most popular places to stay in South Beach is Marriott Vacation Club Pulse – located in the heart of the action of just across from South Beach and walking distance from Lincoln Road restaurants to the nightclubs of Collins and Washington Avenues.

 Clearwater Beach also has a wide variety of accommodations to fit any budget.
 You can find apartment-style lodgings that have kitchenettes for you to cook your own meals as well as motels and high-end hotels too.
-This cute cottage is steps away from the beach with Shared Key West style back yard has wood party deck, swimming pool and hot tub.
+This cute cottage is steps away from the beach with a shared Key West style back yard has a wood party deck, swimming pool, and hot tub.

 Santa Rosa Beach

 This is one of the best Florida beaches when you’re looking for a mix of things to do with a group.
 Santa Rosa Beach attracts families to its lengthy coastline running from the Gulf of Mexico to Choctawhatchee Bay.
 Stretching 26 miles along the northwest coast, Santa Rosa Beach sits in the protected area of the Gulf Islands National Seashore.

 It’s a great alternative to avoid the crowds of Panama City Beach.
 Beaches near Santa Rosa Beach are Grayton Beach State Park and Blue Mountain Beach.